 What to Bring on Whale Watching Tours

 Sunscreen and sun protection is always a must, given the near-constant sunshine in San Diego.
-It’s a good idea to carry a light jacket or a sweatshirt because the marine layer can make for cool mornings.
+The water reflects sunshine to make it even more powerful when out on the water.

 Make sure your phone or camera is fully charged and bring an extra battery pack.
 A zoom lens is advisable.
 If you have binoculars, pack those, too, or rent a pair on the boat if they’re available.